Idowu-Gbolahan/Resolving-Overlapping-CIDRs-in-AWS/README.md

 ## Five Non-Negotiable Configuration Requirements

 This architecture has five critical constraints.
-Miss any one of them and the deployment will silently fail — traffic will drop, route asymmetrically, or NAT incorrectly with no obvious error message.
+Miss any one of them and the deployment will silently fail, traffic will drop, route asymmetrically, or NAT incorrectly with no obvious error message.

 ### 1. Disable Source/Destination Check on the Firewall EC2 Instance

 By default, AWS drops any packet arriving at an EC2 instance where that instance is neither the source nor the destination.
-Since the Sophos firewall is forwarding transit traffic on behalf of other hosts — not terminating it — this check must be explicitly disabled.
+Since the Sophos firewall is forwarding transit traffic on behalf of other hosts, not terminating it, this check must be explicitly disabled.
 Without this, the firewall discards every packet it is supposed to translate.

 ### 2. Firewall and Security TGW Attachment Must Share the Same Subnet

 The firewall's static routing table must point translated-range traffic toward the Transit Gateway attachment IP as its next-hop.
-This is only possible if the firewall and the Security TGW attachment are in the same subnet — making the attachment IP directly reachable at Layer 3 without an intermediate hop.
+This is only possible if the firewall and the Security TGW attachment are in the same subnet, making the attachment IP directly reachable at Layer 3 without an intermediate hop.

 ### 3. Configure the TGW Attachment IP as the Firewall's Gateway